Sachin Pilgaonkar

-Sachin Pilgaonkar (born 17 August 1957), often known mononymously by his screen name Sachin, is an Indian actor, director, producer, writer and singer of Marathi and Hindi films.
-He has directed and acted in several Marathi films of the late 1980s and early 1990s.

-He has received several awards including seven Maharashtra State Film Awards, two National Film Awards and two Filmfare Awards Marathi.
+Sachin Pilgaonkar (born 17 August 1957), often known mononymously by his screen name Sachin, is an Indian actor, director, producer, writer and singer who works primarily in Marathi and Hindi films.
+His career spans more than six decades, during which he has also worked in Gujarati, Kannada and Bhojpuri cinema and in Indian television.
+He has received several honours, including two National Film Awards, six Maharashtra State Film Awards and two Filmfare Awards Marathi.